 Teachers and administrators are expected to notify a parent when a student performs poorly on classwork or testing or begins to misbehave at school.
+EVA encourages teachers and administrators not to send information regarding grades, disciplinary issues, or other sensitive matters via e-mail as the primary means of communication.
 Parents must be notified prior to interim or quarterly reports of any significant negative changes in academic performance or potential failure of a student.
-Teachers must request a Parent/Teacher conference in writing for any student in danger of failing for a semester or year.
+Teachers must request a Parent/Teacher conference in writing for any student in danger of failing for a quarter, semester or year.